-Get working on a list of activities to brighten up the shorter winter hours of daylight.
+Why not get working on a list of activities to brighten up the shorter winter hours of daylight?
 You can even carry on into the night hours, witnessing the migration of winter thrushes calling out through cold and dark skies.

 A little preparation is advised for any winter bird watching.
 Wrap up warm and and try and pick a dry day or evening for fieldwork.
 Pack a knapsack with a warm drink and some nibbles.
 A notebook is essential and a pair of binoculars will really enhance your experience.
 Mobile phone cameras can often return very acceptable pictures of winter sights.

 First, treat yourself to an inexpensive hard cover A6 notebook, preferably with pen or pencil attached, and keep it close to the window where you view your garden visitors.
 Enter up all your observations, weather notes, sketches and counts., dating it as you go.

 It doesn’t have to be elaborate or laden with fine foods.
 Start simple: maybe one peanut feeder (mesh construction) and some suet balls, either home made with added seed or bought commercially.
 Remember if they have plastic nets, remove them as they can tangle in small birds feet.
 Fat balls need a fat ball feeder or holder.
 Avoid wheat and barley mixes, the seeds are too large for small birds.

 With practice you can get a good impression or estimate of the numbers of different species, relative to one another and record patterns.
 If you can, make daily entries and select the highest count or estimate for the week. always record the red letter days when maybe the woodpecker visited.
 Your records are valuable and can be entered into the National Biodiversity Data Centre portal where thousands of Citizen Science observations are kept and displayed. www.nbdc.ie